vsvldb/DataModeling/README.md

 ## Introduction
 Sparkify is a Mobile App for Streaming music.
-This project aims to build a prototype of db that log all clietns actions and stores it into DWH
+This project aims to build a prototype of db that log all clients actions and stores it into DWH

 ## DWH structure